core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 ## GET - Retrieving all data nodes of a datastore

-The GET method is used by CoOL clients to retrieve the entire content of a datastore.
+The GET method is used by CoOL clients to retrieve the entire contents of a datastore.
 Implementation of this function is optional and dependent of the capability of the CoOL server to transfer a relatively large response.

-To retrieve all instantiated data nodes of a datastore resource, a CoOL client sent a CoAP GET request to the URI of the targeted datastore.
-If the request is accepted by the CoOL server, a 2.05 (Content) response code.
-The payload of the GET response MUST carry a CBOR array containing the content of the targeted datastore.
+To retrieve all instantiated data nodes of a datastore resource, a CoOL client sends a CoAP GET request to the URI of the targeted datastore.
+If the request is accepted by the CoOL server, a 2.05 (Content) response code is returned.
+The payload of the GET response MUST carry a CBOR array containing the contents of the targeted datastore.
 The CBOR array MUST contain a list of pairs of delta and associated value.
-A delta represents the different between the current SID and the SID of the previous pair within the CBOR array.
+A delta represents the difference between the current SID and the SID of the previous pair within the CBOR array.
 Each value is encoded using the rules defined by  [I-D.veillette-core-yang-cbor-mapping].

 If the request is rejected by the CoOL server, a 5.01 Not implemented or 4.13 Request Entity Too Large response code is returned.